Use functional training to heal and repair these key causes of chronic pain and movement impairment.

 Hammering away with poor form and the wrong muscles firing is likely to lead to WORSE pain and dysfunction.
 So don't do it.
 Make sure you get the right muscles firing.

-The best explanation I can give is this: Adding weight gives sensory feedback that tells the body: “WE NEED TO PRODUCE SOME REAL FORCE OR WE’RE GOING TO GET CRUSHED.”
+Add resistance to the motion: This is the least intuitive for most people.
+If an exercise is hard to do properly, how would adding weight or resistance help?
+The simplest explanation is this: Adding weight gives sensory feedback that tells the body: “WE NEED TO PRODUCE SOME REAL FORCE OR WE’RE GOING TO FAIL.”

 By adding weight, you have increased the demand.
 Ineffective muscles can no longer do the job.
 The right muscles must work to produce more force.
 It’s a bit like the story of the grandma who lifted a car off her grandchild.
 With the right motivation, your muscles (and you) rise to the challenge.